Skip to content

 Routing: validated public policy

-SIP normalization is used anywhere multiple SIP environments must interconnect securely and reliably.
-It is one of the most important functions inside an enterprise-grade Session Border Controller.
+SIP normalization is used when multiple voice environments must interconnect securely and reliably.
+It is one of the most practical functions inside an enterprise-grade Session Border Controller.

 PBX-to-Carrier Interconnection